Human Pose Transfer with Augmented Disentangled Feature Consistency: Experiments

 \subsubsection{Keypoint Amplifier}

-The results in the second row versus those in the first row showed that the keypoint amplifier strengthened the performance of pose transfer.
+In Tables~\ref{tab:ab_study-edn}~and~\ref{tab:ab_study-mixamo}, the baseline (the first row) is the results of our model without the keypoint amplifier, the consistency losses and the support dataset.
+This baseline provided the worst results of the three metrics, e.g., the MSE is 26.4595 in Table~\ref{tab:ab_study-mixamo}.
+The results in the second row versus those in the first row showed that the keypoint amplifier strengthened the performance of pose transfer, such as promoting the SSIM of the baseline from 0.6595 to 0.6676 in Table~\ref{tab:ab_study-edn}.
 Even with the consistency losses and support set (rows 6 and 7), it continuously reduced the interference of the noise on the keypoint heatmaps.
+These results validated that the keypoint amplifier can filter out the real keypoint locations and reduce the interference of the noise on the keypoint heatmaps.